Commitments and Contingencies

 NOTE 13.
 COMMITMENTS AND CONTINGENCIES

 In 2019 the Company entered into a new lease agreement for office and manufacturing space.
 The lease commencement date was January 16, 2020.
 Prior to the commencement date of the new lease agreement, the Company leased other office and manufacturing space on a short-term basis.
-Total rent expense paid for the short-term lease in January 2020 only was $26,265.
 The Company determined if an arrangement is a lease at inception of the contract and whether a contract is or contains a lease by determining whether it conveys the right to control the use of identified asset for a period of time.
 The contact provides the right to substantially all the economic benefits from the use of the identified asset and the right to direct use of the identified asset, as such, the contract is, or contains, a lease.
 In connection with the adoption of ASC 842, Leases, the Company has elected to treat the lease and non-lease components as a single component.

-The Company’s lease does not contain any residual value guarantees or material restrictive covenants.
+The Company’s leases do not contain any residual value guarantees or material restrictive covenants.
 Leases with a lease term of 12 months or less are not recorded on the balance sheet and lease expense is recognized on a straight-line basis over the lease term.
-The remaining term as of June 30, 2020 is 6.92 years.
+The remaining terms for the Company’s leases as of March 31, 2021 are 6.0 and 1.25 years, respectively.
 The Company currently has no finance leases.

 Balance sheet information related to leases consists of the following: